how to run a dispensary successfully

 Look, I get it; in any retail environment, you’re inevitably going to have to deal with a bunch of chads looking for “the strongest shit” for their upcoming bachelor party in which they’ll be smoking that infused blunt after a solid dozen beers and probably never touch weed again after due to the bad time they’ll inevitably have mixing herb and drunkenness.

-Second, given the “cool” factor weed, many people may hesitate to speak up and ask questions for fear of appearing ignorant.
+Second, given the “cool” factor of weed, many people may hesitate to speak up and ask questions for fear of appearing ignorant.

 Growers are getting advanced AF with their techniques, which is GREAT marketing material.
 Deep water hydro?
 Living soil?
 Cutting-edge full-spectrum LEDs or unique terroir outdoor soil?
 Enchant your customer while educating them at the same time!